dotnet/EntityFramework.Docs/entity-framework/core/modeling/generated-properties.md

 Like `value generated on add`, if you specify a value for the property on a newly added instance of an entity, that value will be inserted rather than a value being generated.
 It is also possible to set an explicit value when updating.
 For more information, see [Explicit values for generated properties](xref:core/saving/explicit-values-generated-properties).

 > [!WARNING]
 > How the value is generated for added and updated entities will depend on the database provider being used.
-Database providers may automatically setup value generation for some property types, while others will require you to manually setup how the value is generated.
+Database providers may automatically set up value generation for some property types, while others will require you to manually set up how the value is generated.
 >
-> For example, when using SQL Server, `byte[]` properties that are set as generated on add or update and marked as concurrency tokens, will be setup with the `rowversion` data type - so that values will be generated in the database.
-However, if you specify that a `DateTime` property is generated on add or update, then you must setup a way for the values to be generated.
+> For example, when using SQL Server, `byte[]` properties that are set as generated on add or update and marked as concurrency tokens, will be set up with the `rowversion` data type - so that values will be generated in the database.
+However, if you specify that a `DateTime` property is generated on add or update, then you must set up a way for the values to be generated.
 One way to do this, is to configure a default value of `GETDATE()` (see [Default Values](#default-values)) to generate values for new rows.
 You could then use a database trigger to generate values during updates (such as the following example trigger).
 >
 > [!code-sql[Main](../../../samples/core/Modeling/FluentAPI/ValueGeneratedOnAddOrUpdate.sql)]